-Keeanga-Yamahtta Taylor writes and speaks on Black politics, social movements, and racial inequality in the United States.
+Keeanga-Yamahtta Taylor, historian, activist, writer, and 2021 MacArthur Fellow, writes and speaks on Black politics, social movements, and racial inequality in the United States.

 She is author Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership, published in 2019 by University of North Carolina Press.
 Race for Profit was a semi-finalist for the 2019 National Book Award and a finalist for the Pulitzer Prize in History in 2020.

 Dr. Taylor was named a 2021 MacArthur Fellow, with the MacArthur Foundation award committee citing her “powerful critiques of the political and economic forces underlying racial inequality” in their granting of this honor.

 “Taylor helps us understand why racial inequality in the United States is so devastatingly intractable while offering new visions of justice and democracy with the power to improve people’s lives.” — MacArthur Foundation